Los Angeles pass and card

 A child is defined as 3 to 12 years old.

-At certain times of the year, even cheaper discount codes may be active.
+At certain times of the year, even better discount codes may be available.

-Also on the official site look carefully at the top, usually when there are particular discount codes they are always highlighted already on the site itself.
+Be sure to check the top of the official website; usually, when there are special discount codes, they are always highlighted right on the site itself.

 Better The basic or plus version?